bash-lsp/bash-language-server/docs/development-guide.md

 # Development guide

+**Note:** This is outdated until I figure out how to distribute this extension in a way that actually works on other peoples computers.

 This guide will help you set up your local development environment.

 There are two moving parts.

 - **Server**: A node server written in Typescript that implements the [Language Server Protocol (LSP)][lsp].